Liouville results for supersolutions of fractional $p$-Laplacian equations with gradient nonlinearities: Introduction

 In contrast, for the nonlocal setting ($s \in (0,1)$), the literature is less developed, with most existing results, such as those in \cite{B19, DKK08, DPQ25, QX16}, addressing the case $m = 0$ (i.e., without a gradient term).
 The case involving a gradient nonlinearity has remained open and is notably challenging, as highlighted by the open problems presented in \cite{CG23}.
 A recent innovative approach based on the Ishii-Lions method was introduced in \cite{BQT} to tackle such problems but for equations.
 To the best of our knowledge, Theorem \ref{gradnon} provides the first Liouville results for inequalities involving fractional $p$-Laplacian in the presence of a gradient nonlinearity.

-The primary difficulty stems from the inapplicability of techniques standard in the local setting.
-The established methods for $s=1$ can be broadly categorized in three groups, namely, (i) Constructing suitable radial solutions by solving certain ordinary differential equation and then use maximum principle to establish the Liouville property (see \cite{BPGQ16}), (ii) Employing a transformation \(v = u^b\) to eliminate the zero-order term (\(t=0\)), followed by the nonlinear capacity method of Mitidieri (see \cite{MP01, BGV19,CHZ22}), and (iii) Using test functions of the form $u^{-d}\xi^k$, for some cut-off function $\xi$ and $d>0$, and perform integral estimate (see \cite{MP99,MP01}).
-These methods rely heavily on the local nature of the operator and do not translate readily to the nonlocal framework of the fractional $p$-Laplacian, making Theorem \ref{gradnon} a nontrivial extension.
-We also note that condition \eqref{algineq} is the natural nonlocal analogue of the well-known subcritical condition for the local case found in \cite[Theorem~15.1]{MP01} (see also, \cite[Theorem 2.1]{BGV19} and \cite[Theorem 1.2]{CHZ22}).
+{The primary difficulty stems from the inapplicability of techniques that are standard in the local setting.
+Let us briefly review some well-established methods for the case $s=1$.
+The authors in \cite{BPGQ16} construct suitable radial solutions by solving certain ordinary differential equations and then apply the maximum principle to establish the Liouville property.
+In \cite{CHZ22}, a transformation of the form \(v = u^b\) is employed to eliminate the zero-order term (corresponding to \(t=0\)), followed by the nonlinear capacity method of Mitidieri (see \cite{BGV19,MP01}).
+The nonlinear capacity approach of \cite{MP99,MP01} uses test functions of the form $u^{-d}\xi^k$, for a cut-off function $\xi$ and $d>0$, and derives integral estimates.
+For the case $t=0$, \cite{Gof23} applies the divergence theorem, in the spirit of \cite{RS01}, to establish the Liouville property.
+Another approach, based on the strong maximum principle and Lyapunov functions, was introduced in \cite{Bardi2016} for Pucci-type subadditive operators; see also \cite{Bardi2022} for an extension to the Heisenberg group.

+These methods rely heavily on the local nature of the operator and do not readily extend to the nonlocal framework of the fractional $p$-Laplacian, making Theorem~\ref{gradnon} a genuinely nontrivial extension.
+Moreover, our operators do not satisfy the structural conditions required in \cite{Bardi2016,Bardi2022}.
+We also note that condition~\eqref{algineq} is the natural nonlocal analogue of the well-known subcritical condition in the local case; see \cite[Theorem~15.1]{MP01}, as well as \cite[Theorem~2.1]{BGV19} and \cite[Theorem~1.2]{CHZ22}.